alecthegeek/vale.sh/src/lib/content/actions.md

 ---
-title: Fixes
+title: Actions
-description: Create dynamic suggestions for your custom rules with Actions.
+description: Create dynamic suggestions for your rules with Actions.
 ---

 <script lang="ts">